 This practice applies to all modes of instruction.
 Pursuant to Section 51.9111 of the Texas Education Code, active duty military personnel who provide copies of official orders verifying a call to active duty are exempt from the above practice.
 Please see the Victoria College Student Handbook for the policy regarding absences for military service.

-The Vice President of Instruction can make exceptions to the above rules.
+The Executive Vice President-Chief Academic Officer can make exceptions to the above rules.

 Absences for Military Service